• Post a Project

 Micro Influencers (10K - 100K Followers)

 Micro influencers are a middle ground between the intimacy of nano influencers and the reach of macro influencers.
 Clutch reports show that 20% of consumers prefer recommendations from micro influencers.
-This was the number one tier of the poll, showing a strong demand for these kinds of partnerships.
-They can help you reach more people with your message while still maintaining a strong rate of engagement.
+This was the top tier of the poll, indicating strong demand for these kinds of partnerships.
+They can help you reach more people with your message while maintaining a strong engagement rate.

 Micro influencers are great for reaching niche communities at scale.
-For example, a vegan food brand might target plant-based foodies on Instagram with a series of posts from micro influencers across the community.
+For example, a vegan food brand might target plant-based foodies on Instagram with a series of posts featuring micro-influencers across the community.
 These ads tend to deliver strong engagement rates and cost-effective exposure.

 For example, a national fitness app brand that’s launching a new app might use well-known macro fitness influencers or even celebrities to maximize visibility.
 These influencers are best for delivering professional content designed for mass market appeal.